 Ingredients

-- Raisins: Dried raisins add a sweet bite and compliment the salt from the nuts so nicely.
+- Raisins: Dried raisins add a sweet bite and complement the salt from the nuts so nicely.
 If you don’t have raisins, dried cranberries are a great substitute.

 Other Mix-In Ideas

-- Chocolate, yogurt covered raisins or any other candy chocolates
+- Chocolate: Chocolate, yogurt-covered raisins, or any other candy chocolates are great ideas too!

 How to Make Homemade Trail Mix